NetFabric/NetFabric.Angle/README.md

         ...
     }

 For performance reasons, the values compared are not reduced.
-You have to explicitly reduce both angles before comparing:
+You'll have to explicitly reduce both angles before comparing:

-    if(Math.Reduce(angle0) > Math.Reduce(angle1)) {
+    if(Angle.Reduce(angle0) > Angle.Reduce(angle1)) {
         ...
     }

 or use the static CompareReduced() method:

-    if(Math.CompareReduced(angle0, angle1) > 0) {
+    if(Angle.CompareReduced(angle0, angle1) > 0) {
         ...
     }

 ### Trigonometry

-The usual trigonometry sin, cos, tan, asin, acos, atan, sinh, cosh,  operations are available:
+The usual trigonometry operations (sin, cos, tan, asin, acos, atan, sinh and cosh) are available as static methods:

     var value = Angle.Sin(angle);
     var angle = Angle.Asin(value);